reforia/reforia.github.io/_posts/unreal/engine/2024-12-26-bpvm-bytecode-II.md

 At this stage, the compiler does the following behavior:
 - Purges null graphs
   - Get rid of null graphs from:
-  - UbergraphPages
+  - `UbergraphPages`
-  - FunctionGraphs
+  - `FunctionGraphs`
-  - DelegateSignatureGraphs
+  - `DelegateSignatureGraphs`
-  - MacroGraphs
+  - `MacroGraphs`
 - Conforms native components
-  - Updates the blueprint's OwnedComponents, such that they reflect changes made natively since the blueprint was last saved (a change in AttachParents, etc.) It's also a fix used to handle reparenting, etc
+  - Updates the blueprint's `OwnedComponents`, such that they reflect changes made natively since the blueprint was last saved (a change in `AttachParents`, etc.) It's also a fix used to handle reparenting
 - Changes the owner of templates for older blueprints
   - This is a backward compatibility fix for blueprints that were saved before the `VER_UE4_EDITORONLY_BLUEPRINTS` version